flakrimjusufi/todoapp/README.md

 ...and you should receive a response from the server with a ToDoList.

-### In case you don't have docker installed, there are some pre-requisites:
+### In case you don't have docker installed, you just need to do the following:

 **1. Install go:**